Free Crochet Bunny Rabbit Pattern

 You may find these Amigurumi tutorials handy before you get started with this pattern.
 And don’t forget to watch my step by step video tutorials for extra help with my patterns.

 To view the free online pattern, please continue to scroll down.
-You can also download the ad-free and printable version of this pattern for a small fee here.
+You can also download the ad-free and printable version of this pattern for a small fee from my Etsy shop or Ravelry store.
 Your generous contribution will help towards the cost of materials and running this website so I can continue to publish my free online patterns for everyone to enjoy.

 Join our Cuddly Stitches Community Facebook group to share your creations, chat to fellow Amigurumi makers or to exchange tips and tricks.
 You can also share feedback and ask for support when working with my patterns.

-Take advantage of this AMAZING OFFER!
-Open an Etsy shop using this link and list your first 40 items FREE!
+Take advantage of this AMAZING OFFER…open an Etsy shop and list your first 40 items for FREE!

 How to Crochet the Ears